microsoftgraph/aspnetcore-webhooks-sample/README.md

 - [Microsoft Authentication Library for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) (MSAL.NET) to obtain an access token
 - The [Microsoft Graph Client Library for .NET](https://github.com/microsoftgraph/msgraph-sdk-dotnet) (SDK) to call Microsoft Graph.
-- The [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) library to abstract some of the complexities.
+- The [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) library to abstract some of the token acquisition complexities.

 This sample supports user-delegated authentication and uses: